Sakshay-SR/cyrapid/README.md

 > Cybermeda @Sigmared
 ```

+Node Version v.20.11.1
+Npm Version 10.2.4
+pnpm version 9.1.0

+We are using pnpm to run this project.
 please install pnpm using npm.
 [Note. pnpm is much faster and efficient than npm]
 1. npm install -g pnpm
 2. pnpm install